FarruhShahidi/MNIST-ConvNN/README.md

 # MNIST-ConvNN
-ConvNN is used to predict digits for the MNIST dataset
+In this project I used a Convolutinal Neural Network to recognize handwritten digits for the MNIST dataset.
+In addition, I briefly discuss different versions of optimizers such as RMSprop, Adam, etc.